All Products

 watch swanctl --list-sas

-5. Test the connectivity and high availability.
+5. Verify connectivity and high availability

 FAQ

-If you need to specify multiple CIDR blocks on the data center side or Alibaba Cloud side, the strongSwan device and the IPsec-VPN connection on the Alibaba Cloud side must use IKEv2.
+To specify multiple CIDR blocks on either side, both the strongSwan device and the Alibaba Cloud IPsec-VPN connection must use IKEv2.

 children {